The Quitman House

 · the provision of office and exhibition space for the Town Historian, Museum of Rhinebeck History,

-Hudson River Heritage, and Winnakee Land Trust;
+Hudson River Heritage, Northern Dutchess Alliance, and Not-for-Profit Press;

-· the collaboration of numerous history oriented organizations in submitting material
+· the creation of the Consortium of Rhinebeck History which encourages the collaboration of numerous history oriented

 · the nucleus of a preservation resource library;